boystrange/LinearityChallenge/fin/Subtyping.lagda.md

 ## Properties

-The fact that `<=` is reflexive, transitive and antisymmetric is proved below.
+The fact that `<=` is reflexive in general, transitive and antisymmetric is proved below.

 ```agda
 <=-refl : ∀{A} -> A <= A